Chart Color Schemes

 Macquarie's population is slightly younger than the national pattern

-Macquarie's median age is 37 years, slightly older than Australian Capital Territory's 35 but aligned with Australia's national average of 38 years.
-The 75-84 age group comprises 7.4% of Macquarie's population, higher than in the Australian Capital Territory, while the 35-44 cohort makes up 13.6%, lower than in the Australian Capital Territory.
-Between 2021 and present, the 25 to 34 age group has grown from 17.3% to 19.4% of Macquarie's population, while the 35-44 cohort has declined from 15.2% to 13.6%.
-By 2041, forecasts indicate significant demographic shifts in Macquarie.
+Macquarie's median age is 37 years, slightly older than the Australian Capital Territory's 35 but aligned with Australia's national average of 38 years.
+The 75-84 age group comprises 7.4% of Macquarie's population compared to the Australian Capital Territory's representation.
+The 35-44 cohort makes up 13.6% of Macquarie's population, which is less prevalent than in the Australian Capital Territory.
+Between 2021 and present, the 25 to 34 age group has grown from 17.3% to 19.4%, while the 35 to 44 cohort has declined from 15.2% to 13.6%.
+Population forecasts for Macquarie in 2041 indicate significant demographic changes.
 The 45-54 age group is projected to increase by 83 people (22%), rising from 383 to 467.
 Conversely, population declines are projected for the 5-14 and 25-34 cohorts.